pulumi/pulumi/developer-docs/providers/implementers-guide.md

 function of the engine's builtin provider.
 Note that this is only possible if there is a connection to the engine's resource monitor, e.g. within the scope of a call to `Construct`.
 This implies that resource references may not be resolved within calls to other provider methods.
-Therefore, configuration vales, custom resources and provider functions should not rely on the ability to resolve resource references, and should instead treat resource references  as either their ID (if present) or URN.
+Therefore, configuration values, custom resources and provider functions should not rely on the ability to resolve resource references, and should instead treat resource references  as either their ID (if present) or URN.
 If the ID is present and empty, it should be treated as an [`Unknown`](#unknowns).